Reforms left to ‘die on the vine’ after teen is killed in 2017 King County sting, report says

 At least four bullets fired by the deputies struck nearby apartments.
 One bullet traveled through two walls and landed in a resident’s bathroom.
 Another neighbor called to report a bullet had torn through her wall and landed within feet of her baby’s crib, according to the report.
 The report states that deputies who fired were never asked to explain their off-target rounds or whether they should have considered whether the threat posed by their firing into the neighborhood posed a greater threat than Dunlap-Gittens fleeing the scene with a gun.

 Likewise, according to the report, the Use of Force Review Board never questioned the deputies about shifting stories regarding the perceived threat that Dunlap-Gittens posed as he ran away.
-The deputies also weren’t asked why they didn’t abort the plan as they became increasingly nervous when two people came out of the apartment, instead of the one individual they were expecting.
-It was nighttime, the area was poorly lit, known for high crime, and was riddled with escape routes, the report noted.

-“Despite these factors unfolding as the operation proceeded, and the misgivings expressed by the involved detectives… no one determined that the risk had become too great and aborted the operation,” the report said.

 Among the report’s other findings:

 — The arrest team did not prepare a detailed, written plan for the sting, as required by policy.
-The upshot was that the arrest team was unprepared and did not consider beforehand what they would do if shots were fired.
+The upshot was that the arrest team was unprepared and did not consider beforehand what it would do if shots were fired.

 — The deputies were allowed several days to prepare written statements and were not interviewed until nearly two weeks after the shooting, after consulting with union lawyers.
 The report recommends an initial statement be taken before the end of the involved deputy’s shift.